freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Use the or operator from the `help [[ expession ]]` menu
 - The `or` operator is `||`
 - Type `[[ -x countdown.sh || 5 -lt 0 ]]; echo $?` in the terminal and press enter
+- Make sure there's spaces around the brackets and all the operators

 ## 588. Change if to [[ $1 -gt 0 ]]

 ### 588.1

 One of the conditions was true, so you didn't get any errors.
 I think that's enough of a detour.
-Back in your script, change the `if` condition to check if the first argument is greater than zero.
+Back in your script, change the `if` condition to check if the first argument is greater than zero so you can be sure it's something you can count down from.

 #### HINTS